jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 Add Expenses basic skeleton (function call and export statement)

-In the Expenses functoin we will return some code
+In the Expenses function we will return some code
 We can simply copy/paste the four existing ExpenseItems and move them into Expense.jsx However have to add all of this inside of a wrapping div Now import the ExpenseItem to the Expenses component